Getting Started

 The expressed written consent of study participants, from whom data have been collected, is required to transfer data, which may include PHI, into Brain-CODE.

-The following text describes the Brain-CODE standard consent language that should be used for adult participants or parents in studies that are conducted in collaboration with OBI and for which data will be uploaded to Brain-CODE.
-Please contact governance@braincode.ca for additional standard consent templates and procedures for other participant ages.
+The Brain-CODE standard consent language must be used in studies that are conducted in collaboration with OBI and for which data will be uploaded to Brain-CODE.